Charles III to be crowned in ancient rite at uncertain time

 And today's public is very different from the audience that saw Elizabeth crowned.

-The guest list includes U.S. First Lady Jill Biden, French president Emmanuel Macron, Australian Prime Minister Anthony Albanese, Canadian leader Justin Trudeau and eight current and former British prime ministers.

-The king's family will be on hand, including his sparring sons Prince William and Prince Harry -- though not Harry's wife Meghan and their children, who remain at home in California.

-Almost 20 per cent of the population now come from ethnic minority groups, compared with less than 1 per cent in the 1950s.
+Almost 20% of the population now come from ethnic minority groups, compared with less than 1% in the 1950s.
 More than 300 languages are spoken in British schools, and less than half of the population describe themselves as Christian.

 Although organizers say the coronation remains a "sacred Anglican service," the ceremony will for the first time include the active participation of other faiths, including representatives of the Buddhist, Hindu, Jewish, Muslim, and Sikh traditions.